 The Ladybug was the initial entry into the public sphere, after which, he's been working steadily through the Petersen's Field Guide, increasing the scale, the detail, and the character with each new chapter.
 Of course, he has taken many opportunities to segue from the bugs in order to develop his craft and explore the potential of welding sculpture.

-The sea-life series, the spacecrafts, and all the various critters attest to Patrick E.'s curiosity and essential motivation, which is, to "bring into this world that which I cannot find and that which I would like to have for myself."
+The sea-life series, the spacecrafts, and all the various critters attest to Patrick E.'s curiosity and essential motivation, which is, "to bring into this world objects which I want but cannot find, and to make seen what was unseen."